rmane2046/online-banking-system/README.md

 How to Run:
 1. Open the project in any Java IDE (Eclipse / IntelliJ / VS Code)
-2. Compile all Java files
+2. Compile all the Java files
 3. Run the Main.java file
 4. Follow the menu options in the console